 Impairment of goodwill represents an impairment charge for goodwill as a result of the annual impairment test performed for the year ended December 31, 2022.
+No impairment charges were incurred for the years ending December 31, 2023 and 2021.

 Financial (income), net